kushguptacse/servletJspWebDevelopment/README.md

 # servletJspWebDevelopment
+To fix Project depenednecy issue from eclipse - "Project properties -> Deployment Assembly page" -> add "Project properties -> Deployment Assembly page". <br/>
-app url - http://localhost:8080/MavenWebApp/ <br/>
+It will add required dependency on tomcat and NoClassDefinitionFound error will get resolved. app url - http://localhost:8080/MavenWebApp/ <br/>
 **1**.Contains example of dynamic web project using maven,java 8,apache tomcat 9.
 Here framework like Spring,Strut,JSF is not used<br/>
 **2**.Servlet is added to return dynamic html.<br/>